 When I pulled the coil this morning, there was oil a couple inches up the coil in the spark plug well.
 I've tried to look this up here and w/google, but the answers seem to be for oil on the threads and on the spark end of the plug, not for where the coil meets the plug.
 I did try to pull the plug, but it was stubborn and I didn't want to break it off.
 Maybe I'll use the impact wrench later, but in the mean time, I'm looking for ideas as to how bad this is.
 I'd like to think it's a valve cover gasket, but my gut tells me otherwise.
 Any thoughts as to what I'm dealing with?

-Most likely valve cover gasket.
-Common failure item.
-Replace it first and see where that gets you.
 Also DON'T use an impact wrench on the plug; you will break it.

 That's probably not true.
 Take a look at the 3V Triton heads, impacts are one way you avoid snapping the two-piece plug apart.
 If you go to town on a non-impact tool you're just going to mangle the threads.